RossGeerlings/webstor/README.md

                         file
   --DELETE-TSIG TSIGTODELETE, -dT TSIGTODELETE
                         Delete a TSIG key from the database by name.
-  --USE-TSIG-FILE-ONLY, -tF
+  --USE-TSIG-FILE-ONLY USETSIGFILEONLY, -tF USETSIGFILEONLY
-                        Only use tsig file 'webstor.tsig' in present directory, do not use TSIGs stored in the DB.
+                        Only use tsig file specified (full path), do not use TSIGs stored in the DB.
 Applies to all domains, limiting WebStor to one TSIG for zone transfers in the current execution.
   --DOWNLOAD-NEW-WAPPALYZER, -w
                         Download a new Wappalyzer fingerprints file directly from GitHub.
 Overwrites existing Wappalyzer